Nadiem Makarim: Gojek

-On 21 October 2019, Gojek announced that Nadiem would leave the company to join president-elect Jokowi's Onward Indonesia Cabinet.
+On 21 October 2019, Gojek announced that Makarim would leave the company to join president-elect Jokowi's Onward Indonesia Cabinet.
 His position as CEO was replaced by Gojek group president Andre Soelistyo and Gojek co-founder Kevin Aluwi as co-CEOs.
-On the second reshuffle of the cabinet, announced at 28 April 2021, he was appointed as the first holder of Minister of Education, Culture, Research, and Technology.
+On the second reshuffle of the cabinet, announced at 28 April 2021, he was appointed the first holder of Minister of Education, Culture, Research, and Technology.

 World Economic Forum

 He is part of the WEF as a global shaper and has direct control over cultural matters.

 Political career

 Cabinet minister

-Under Nadiem's tenure as Minister of Education and Culture, a decree prohibiting Indonesian schools from enforcing rules mandating the wearing of religious attire was signed into effect on 3 February 2021.
+Under Makarim's tenure as Minister of Education and Culture, a decree prohibiting Indonesian schools from enforcing rules mandating the wearing of religious attire was signed into effect on 3 February 2021.
 Schools were given 30 days to repeal any rules making the wearing of religious attire compulsory before they would face sanctions.
-Nadiem supported the ban, stating that whether a person should wear religious clothing is "an individual's right… it is not the school's decision."
+Makarim supported the ban, stating that whether a person should wear religious clothing is "an individual's right… it is not the school's decision."

+“I joined this government at the request of President Jokowi, leaving behind a career I had spent years building,” he said.
+“I did it because I believed I could make a difference for Indonesian children and for the future of education in this country.”